DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 _Wait..._

-_...What the statue said right now...?_
+_...What the statue said just now...?_

-She mentioned Cod Holder.
+She mentioned the Code Holder.
-So Kai wondered inside.
+Kai wondered if he heard her right.

 [Far before the great war among five races came, humans prayed and worshiped me.
-Therefore when great war came, I was caught in dilemma on what would be the best way to aid humans in order to protect them.
+Therefore when the great war came, I was caught in dilemma on what would be the best way to aid humans in order to protect them.
 And I created Code Holder which could serve as trump card against mighty four races.]

 "..."

-"Thus I entrusted Sid with it.
+[Thus I entrusted Sid with it.
-With this sword he was able to...."
+With this sword he was able to....]

 "Wait a minute, please!"